Temecula Employee Misclassification/Independent Contractors Lawyer

 - Back pay for minimum wage violations;

 - Compensation for meal and rest breaks not taken;

 Our Temecula Employee Misclassification Lawyers Will Fight for Your Rights

 Companies gain an unfair advantage by violating laws on independent contractors and exempt versus nonexempt employees, to the detriment of the worker.
-To learn more about your legal remedies under California employment laws, please contact The Law Office of Karen J. Sloat, APC at 760-779-1313 or via our website.
-We can set up a consultation to discuss next steps.
+To learn more about your legal remedies under California employment laws, please contact the Law Office of Karen J. Sloat, APC at 760-779-1313 or via our website to discuss the next steps.